Sean-C-Casey/DATA534-project/README.md

-# DATA534-project
+# christmaswrap - group project for DATA534

-API wrapper in R
+API wrapper R library for the Christmas Countdown API